 Accused organizations may request a list of Hearing Board members scheduled to serve on their Hearing Board.
 Any concern organizations may have about the ability of any Hearing Board member to render an impartial decision in their case must be submitted in writing to the Chair at least forty-eight (48) hours in advance of the hearing and must include any supporting materials.

 The Hearing Board proceeding will be recorded by electronic means.
 The College will not prepare or provide transcripts of Hearing Board proceedings for accused organizations.
 When a recording of a Hearing Board proceeding has been made, the accused organization may request permission to listen to the recording.
-The Senior Associate Dean of Students/Director of Community Standards or designee will determine the conditions under which students and organization representatives will have access to the recording in order to preserve confidentiality.
+The Director of Community Standards or designee will determine the conditions under which students and organization representatives will have access to the recording in order to preserve confidentiality.
 Except as provided herein, no photographs, tape recordings, videotapes, stenographic records, or other records of a Hearing Board proceeding may be made.

 Failure to Appear